Death of Yolanda Klug: Attempts to reconstruct Klug's final steps

 Police also conducted an extensive survey of the surroundings of the IKEA store in Günthersdorf where more than 60 volunteers supported the effort.
-Three weeks after her disappearance police divers searched the Saale Elster channel near the IKEA as well as a nearby lake.
+Three weeks after her disappearance, police divers searched the Saale Elster channel near the IKEA as well as a nearby lake.
 No evidence was found.

-Information about Klug's final steps on the day of her disappearance is restricted to witness reports as video footage from public transport in Leipzig is automatically deleted after 24 hours and police failed to secure the footage in time.
+Information about Klug's final steps on the day of her disappearance is restricted to witness reports, as video footage from public transport in Leipzig is automatically deleted after 24 hours and police failed to secure the footage in time.
 Klug would likely have taken bus line 131 from Leipzig Westplatz to Günthersdorf IKEA.
 However, according to police the vehicles used on that line are not equipped with video cameras.
 Footage from IKEA was obtained and analyzed by the police but was inconclusive regarding the question of whether Klug made it to the store.
-However, a bus driver on the route from Leipzig to IKEA believes to have seen her on the bus.
+A bus driver on the route from Leipzig to IKEA reported having seen her on the bus.

 Further theories

 The possibility that Klug voluntarily disappeared was considered.
 However, the fact that she left her passport and bank cards at her place made this option very unlikely.
 There had been no movements on Klug's bank account since her disappearance.
 At the time Klug had about 8,000 € in her bank account.

 Investigations into the possibility that Klug has been victim of a crime have focused on her Scientology background.
 Police has highlighted the fact that Klug is a close family member of a high-ranking Scientology executive who left the church.
 Klug's mother and sister are currently unaccounted for as well since police were unable to trace them after their relocation to South Africa.
 In February 2023 a Scientology spokesperson confirmed on media request that the organization cooperated with the German authorities and had conducted an international internal investigation regarding hints about Klug's whereabouts.

-According to her former teacher Klug had disappeared in 2015 from a tent camp and reappeared a day later, having spent the night alone in the woods.
-He described Klug as independent-minded and outgoing and suggested that her disappearance was a consequence of this trait.
+According to her former teacher, Klug had disappeared in 2015 from a tent camp and reappeared a day later, having spent the night alone in the woods.
+He described Klug as independent-minded and outgoing, and suggested that her disappearance was a consequence of this trait.